Computation of the deformation of rhombi-slit kirigami: Introduction

 The main goal of this paper is to compute approximate solutions to \eqref{eq:main} supplemented with appropriate Dirichlet and Neumann boundary conditions.
-In \cite{zheng2022continuum}, the authors compute solutions of \eqref{eq:main} only in two two specific cases: $\alpha=-\beta$ and $\beta=0$ in the notation presented below.
+In \cite{zheng2022continuum}, the authors propose methods to compute solutions of \eqref{eq:main} only for two specific patterns, see Section \ref{sec:elliptic} and Section \ref{sec:hyperbolic} of this paper.
 In the follow-up work \cite{zheng2023modelling}, the authors give an energy and compute its minimizers but they do not concurrently solve the kinematic constraint.
-The present work proposes a way to approximate the solutions of \eqref{eq:main} for any value of these parameters.
+The present work proposes a way to approximate the solutions of \eqref{eq:main} in a more general case.

 Let $B(\xi) := R\left(\frac\pi2 \right)\Gamma(\xi)$.
 Studying the existence of solutions to \eqref{eq:main} presents two main difficulties.
 The first is that $B(\xi)$ can degenerate for certain values of $\xi$.
 The second is that the sign of $\mathrm{det}(B(\xi))$ can change, thus locally changing the type of \eqref{eq:main} from an elliptic to a hyperbolic PDE.
 A similar problem is encountered with Tricomi and Keldysh equations, see \cite{chen2012mixed} for instance.
 Regarding the issue of degeneracy, Muckenhopt weights \cite{turesson2000nonlinear} have been used to study the existence of solutions to degenerate elliptic equations, see \cite{di2008harnack}, for instance.
 Muckenhopt weights can be used, for instance, to handle degeneracies localized at a point.
 However, as in \cite{nicolopoulos2020}, the degeneracy we encounter is localized on a curve, and thus Muckenhopt weights cannot be used.
 Regarding the issue of sign-change, the concept of $\mathtt{T}$-coercivity \cite{dhia2012t} has been used to study the existence of solutions for some linear equations \cite{dhia2012t,chesnel2013t}.
-Unfortunately, this concept does not seem to be applicable here.
+Unfortunately, this concept does not seem to be applicable here as the equation can be hyperbolic in a part of the domain.
 Instead, we follow \cite{nicolopoulos2020,ciarlet2022mathematical} and use a limiting absorption principle to approximate solutions of \eqref{eq:main}.